Meowix-Linux/python-ismeowix/README.md

 ## Installation

-**NOTE: Information in this section is currently inaccurate!
-Please give us some time to get the packages uploaded and sorted out before following these steps.**

 You may either install a pre-built version of the package or build it yourself.

 ### Downloading a pre-built package